Videosex: Post breakup

 After Videosex disbanded, Rupel continued her career as a solo artist.
-She has recorded seven solo albums.
+She has recorded seven pop-oriented solo albums.
 Most of the songs on the albums were composed by her husband, Aleš Klinar, leader of the band Agropop, while the lyrics were written by Rupel.
 She hosted several music shows on Slovene television and radio stations.
+For her 2016 compilation Opus she recorded a new version of "Kako bih volio da si tu" with Psihomodo Pop frontman Davor Gobac.
+She cooperated with Klinar's band Rock Partyzani (Rock Partysans) on their albums, and the two also wrote songs for other performers.

 Both Turk and Križaj dedicated themselves to music production.
 Turk produced albums by Laibach and other alternative acts, while Križaj produced mostly albums by mainstream acts from Slovenia and Croatia.
-In 1998, Turk formed the house group Rotor, which featured Pissmakers bass guitarist Jani Hace and drummer Randzo and Miladojka Youneed saxophonist Mario Marolt, releasing two albums with them, Rotosphere (2000) and Phonophobia (2005).
+In 1998, Turk formed the house group Rotor, which featured Pissmakers bass guitarist Jani Hace and drummer Sergej Ranđelović and Miladojka Youneed saxophonist Mario Marolt, releasing two albums with them, Rotosphere (2000) and Phonophobia (2005).
+In Pissmakers Turk played the synthesizer and programmed the rhythm machine.
+He was a member of the alternative band 300,000 V.K., described as the "sound division of Laibach kunst".
+He wrote music for several documentary and short films.

 Nina Sever worked as a piano teacher for a period of time, and later started working in the Dallas Records marketing department.

-In 1997, the compilation album Arhiv (Archive) was released.
+In 1997, the double compilation album Arhiv (Archive) was released.
 The album featured songs from all four studio albums, in addition to eight previously unreleased tracks.
-The unreleased songs were recorded during ten years of the band's career, but had remained unreleased as the members had been dissatisfied with them.
+The unreleased songs were recorded during ten years of the band's career, but had previously remained unreleased as the members had been dissatisfied with them.
 The compilation included the song "Ti si moja roža" ("You Are My Rose"), originally recorded by the group as their entry for the Jugovizija contest, but later dropped.

+In 2019, the band's first album was reissued on vinyl by Dutch record label Rush Hour.

 Legacy

-In 1996, Serbian punk rock band Goblini covered the song "Kako bih volio da si tu", under the title "Anja, volim te" ("Anja, I Love You"), on their album U magnovenju (In the Flash).
+In 1996, Serbian punk rock band Goblini covered the song "Kako bih volio da si tu", under the title "Anja, volim te" ("Anja, I Love You"), on their album U magnovenju (In a Trance).
 In 2003, Croatian pop band E.N.I. covered "Ti si moja roža" and Videosex version of "Orion" on their album Da Capo.

-In 2006, "Detektivska priča" was polled No.57 on the B92 Top 100 Yugoslav songs list.
+The same song was covered in 2010 by Slovenian singer Alenka Godec on her album So najlepše pesmi že napisane II (The Most Beautiful Songs Have Already Been Written II).
+In 2007, Slovenian rock band Big Foot Mama covered the song "Moja mama" on their album Važno, da zadane.
+Serbian pop band Frajle covered the Videosex version of the song "Zemlja pleše" for their 2017 album Ljubav na dar (Love as a Gift).

-In 2015, Videosex '84 was polled No.58 on the list of 100 Greatest Yugoslav Albums published by the Croatian edition of Rolling Stone.
+In 2015, Videosex '84 album was ranked no.58 on the 100 Greatest Yugoslav Albums list published by the Rolling Stone Croatian edition.

+In 2006, the "Detektivska priča" track was ranked no.57 in B92's Top 100 Yugoslav songs poll.